yuichi-takeuchi/curriculum_vitae/README.md

 1. <ins>Takeuchi Y</ins>, Research and development of novel brain stimulation technologies for controlling neurological and psychiatric disorders.
 The 48th Annual Meeting of the Japan Neuroscience Society.
 Niigata, Japan.
 Jul 25, 2025.
 (Abstract No. 2S04m-3) Symposium
 1. Yang G, Kudo N, Minami M, <ins>Takeuchi Y</ins>, Development of a transcranial focused ultrasound irradiation system for a deep brain region with electrophysiological neural recordings in anesthetized rats.
 The 48th Annual Meeting of the Japan Neuroscience Society.
 Niigata, Japan.
 Jul 25, 2025.
 (Abstract No. 2P-297) Poster
 1. Kobayashi N, Chan M, Kudo N,  <ins>Takeuchi Y</ins>, Toward Sonogenetics: exogenous mechanosensitive channel expression in cortical neurons via a non-invasive gene delivery technology.
 The 48th Annual Meeting of the Japan Neuroscience Society.
 Niigata, Japan.
 Jul 26, 2025.
 (Abstract No. 3P-395) Poster
+1. <ins>Takeuchi Y</ins>, Research and development of novel brain stimulation technologies for controlling brain disorders.
+The 68th Annual Meeting of the Japanese Society of Child Neurology.
+Utsunomiya, Japan.
+Jun 4, 2026.
+(Abstract No. S3-2) Symposium

 ### Scientific Essays
 1.	<ins>Takeuchi Y</ins> (2013) Report of the 36th Annual Meeting of Japanese Neuroscience Society.
 Neuroscience News of the Japan Neuroscience Society 195: 10.
 (Japanese)